-- The local product is most often negative given that the air-sea heat fluxes are parameterised in terms of the temperature difference between the sea surface and the lower atmosphere.
+The local product is most often negative given that the air-sea heat fluxes are parameterised in terms of the temperature difference between the sea surface and the lower atmosphere.
 However, high instability in the lowest layers of the troposphere could cause the local product to become positive, as air temperature at 850 hPa is not directly used in the computation of surface heat fluxes.
 Furthermore, the transfer coefficient is a non-trivial function of boundary layer properties, not directly linked to the temperature at 850 hPa.
-It is therefore a non-trivial result that the FT index is observed to be negative at all times. - The sporadic nature of the strong negative index values suggest a link with weather system activity, as observed in for example in Messori and Czaja (2013) and Ambaum and Novak (2014).
+It is therefore a non-trivial result that the FT index is observed to be negative at all times.

+The sporadic nature of the strong negative index values suggest a link with weather system activity, as observed in for example in Messori and Czaja (2013a) and Ambaum and Novak (2014).
 Evidence for this link is shown in Fig. 3, where composites on the strongest and weakest FT index values are shown for mean sea level pressure, air temperature at 850 hPa and surface sensible heat flux.
-Strong FT index values (in the most negative 5th percentile) correspond to patterns associated with a low pressure system, with stronger than usual surface heat flux coinciding with cold air being advected from the American - 155 continent.
+Strong FT index values (in the most negative 5th percentile) correspond to patterns associated with a low pressure system, with stronger than usual surface heat flux coinciding with cold air being advected from the American continent.
 Weak FT index (values in the top 5th percentile) correspond instead to inhibited storm activity, with weaker surface heat flux consistent with a pressure pattern which leads to weakened low level westerlies.

-We chose T at 850 hPa as it is not directly involved in the computation of F and, therefore, its covariation with F is nontrivial and entails more information about development of the synoptic systems.
+We chose T at 850 hPa as it is not directly involved in the computation of F and, therefore, its covariation with F is non-trivial and entails more information about development of the synoptic systems.
 Use of surface air temperature (T at 2-metre height) would serve to emphasise the strong interlink between temperature and surface heat fluxes, the computation of which directly involves T at the surface.
-In fact, covariances appear to be weaker when considering T at the surface, as temperature variance is higher at the 850 hPa level and, indeed, the distribution for correlation between F and T at the surface (not shown) is slightly shifted towards stronger values, while correlation between F and T at 850 hPa (Fig. 2) features a longer tail towards weak values.
-Composites for 2-metre temperature for weak and strong FT index (defined as before using T at the surface (not shown) are also 850hPa) are found to be similar to those composites for T at 850 hPa (Fig. 3b.e) with slightly weaker 165 anomaly values, which.
-This is likely caused by contribution from uncorrelated boundary layer dynamics in the production of temperature variance to surface temperature and the suppression of correlated variance by relaxation to the underlying SSTs.
+In fact, covariances appear to be weaker when considering T at the surface, as temperature variance is higher at the 850 hPa level and, indeed, the distribution for correlation between F and T at the surface is slightly shifted towards stronger values, while correlation between F and T at 850 hPa features a longer tail towards weak values.
+Composites for T at the surface (not shown) are also found to be similar to those for T at 850 hPa (Fig. 3b,e) with slightly weaker anomaly values, which is likely caused by contribution from uncorrelated boundary layer dynamics in the production of temperature variance.